Using private cars for school trips

 - Ensure the driver understands their legal obligations when transporting pupils.

 - Evidence that adequate insurance cover is in place.
+Usually this will need to be business insurance.

 - Evidence that the car is road worthy by taking copies of the MOT certificate, records of how often the car is serviced, checking tyres are safe and correctly inflated.